 Who We Are

-Currently NESA includes 40+ members plus over 130 affiliate schools and organizations in an area stretching from Libya, Egypt and Greece to India, Nepal, Bangladesh and Sri Lanka.
+Currently NESA includes 45 Member Schools plus 70 Affiliate Schools and Organizations in an area stretching from Egypt and Greece to India, Nepal, Bangladesh and Sri Lanka.Go to EVENTS »

 Soon NESA was established as one of these regional associations.
 In 1964, its first by-laws were drawn up, and in 1968 it was formally incorporated as a U.S. non-profit organization, registered in the State of Delaware.

 In its early years, NESA was run as a collaborative effort, with leadership rotating among the heads of schools that were part of NESA.
 In 1974, a part-time secretary was hired to serve the organization.
 In 1978, Stanley Haas was hired as NESA’s first full-time executive director.
 He served until his passing in 1995.
 His wife, Mary Anne, served as interim executive director until David Chojnacki took over the leadership of the organization in 1996.
-He continues to serve in that role until July 2017, when Madeleine Hewitt became the new NESA Executive Director.
+He served in that role until July 2017, when Madeleine Hewitt became the new NESA Executive Director.